 3. Outline the audience's goals

-Suppose the persona's goals cannot be explicitly linked to what the institution is offering.
-In that case, they can also become the basis of marketing campaigns, informing the tone or theme of the approach taken.
+If the personas goals don’t directly align with what you offer, that’s still useful.
+You can build marketing messages or campaigns, informing the tone or theme of the approach taken.
 Goals and aspirations can be identified through social media listening, and the institution's customer service team can also provide insight into customer goals.

 4. Outline how your organisation helps

-Once the persona's pain points and goals have been identified, the institution must create a clear picture that showcases how the school or college can help.
-The school or college must focus on the benefits offered to students and their families, not just focus on the features and services provided.
-The institution must consider the buyer's point of view and focus on making their prospects and students' lives better.
+Once the persona's pain points and goals have been identified, you can create a clear picture that showcases how the school or college can help.
+You should focus on the benefits offered to students and their families, rather than just focusing on the features and services provided.
+For example rather than saying “we have rugby fields,” say “we support aspiring athletes with expert coaching and regular matches.”
+Consider the families point of view and focus on making their lives better.

-The research's common characteristics must be grouped to form the basis of each unique customer persona, turning insights into accurate personas with whom the institution can speak.
-Each persona created should have a name, a job title, a home, pain points, goals and other defining characteristics to make it seem as real as possible without getting too specific.
+Group your research into distinct audience types.
+Each persona should feel like a real person- with a name, job title, home, pain points, goals and other defining characteristics to make it seem as real as possible, without getting too specific.

 An example of a customer persona would be: